 As house values rise, more and more consumers have started asking me questions about home equity loan tax deductions.
 As a homeowner, you probably know that the US government encourages you to buy a house of your own by allowing you to deduce mortgage interest off of your taxes up to a certain point on purchase, refinance and home equity loan transactions.

-Is a Home Equity Loan Tax Deductible?
+Are Home Equity Loans Tax Deductible?

-Now, let’s examine the tax deductibility of home equity loan interest paid in 2023.
+Now, let’s examine the tax deductibility of home equity loan interest paid in 2024.
 According to the Tax Cuts and Jobs Act, home equity loan interest is tax deductible through 2026.
-What this means is that you can deduct your home equity loan interest if it meets the IRS guidelines, and you itemize your deductions.
-In the past, this tax deduction allowed up to $100,000 per year, and generally helps homeowners to save at least a few hundred or thousands in taxes every year.

-The IRS limited people to the number of homes that are eligible for this tax deduction.
 That is, you can deduct your mortgage interest on your personal residence where you live most of the time, and one other home that might be your second home.
-The IRS allows you to deduct mortgage interest on a first mortgage but no longer can people deduct their home equity loan interest for anything they want.

 Being able to do this is a major advantage of home ownership.
 Many homeowners cherish the ability to have their home equity loan interest be tax deductible, but this all changed in 2018.
 The IRS allows homeowners to write off the interest on a home equity loan if they are using the money to make home improvements.
 Learn more about the TCJA.
 For decades homeowners have been cherishing the home equity loan tax deduction.

-• Research the Limits of Writing-Off Home Equity Loan Interest.
+Research the Limits of Writing-Off Home Equity Loan Interest.

-• Maximize Financial Benefits of Homeownership with Tax Deductible Home Equity Loans.
+Maximize Financial Benefits of Homeownership with Tax Deductible Home Equity Loans.

-• Speak with Home Equity Lenders and Financial Advisers that Understand the Current Tax Laws.
+Speak with Home Equity Lenders and Financial Advisers that Understand the Current Tax Laws.

 When you take out a 2nd mortgage and tap your home equity, your interest payments could qualify for an additional deduction, in addition to your mortgage interest.
 To qualify for a home equity loan tax deduction, it only needs to have been obtained after October 1987.
 The home equity loan must be secured by your home.
 The interest on a home equity line was also deductible in most instances before the Congress passed the tax reform bill in December of 2017.